|1. Keynesian Model of a Closed Economy|

-Classical economists assumed that economies would operate at the full employment level because prices and wages are flexible. (e.g., the oil price reached the peack of $145 in July 2008, but fell below $40 in 2015.)
+Classical economists assumed that economies would operate at the full employment level because prices and wages are flexible. (e.g., the oil price reached the peak of $145 in July 2008, but fell below $40 in 2015.)

 Empirical evidence shows that prices were indeed flexible during that period.
 Extreme upward and downward movements in prices took place regularly.
 This was due to the greater importance of agriculture in the 19th century.
 Agricultural prices were flexible in both directions.
-During WWI, increased demand (from Europe and Japan) for American goods raised the price.
+During WWI, increased demand (from Europe and Japan) for American goods raised the price level.
 The 1920-21 depression hit American farmers very hard, causing a dramatic fall in the price of raw agricultural products.

 This situation was worsened in the 1930s (Great Depression).

 The Keynesian Model is more appropriate for describing the world economy since 1930s.
-(Manufacturing were becoming more important.
+(Manufacturing was becoming more important.
 Manufacturing share was 30% of GDP in 1930, 25% in 1970, but is now 12% (total industry's share = 20%.)

 Labor share of agriculture: 74% in 1800, 40% in 1890.